programmerftw/programmerftw/README.md

 ## 🚀 About Me
 [![Profile Views](https://img.shields.io/badge/Profile%20Views-0-brightgreen?style=for-the-badge)](https://github.com/programmerftw)

 I'm a 2024 graduate from SRM University, Sonepat, with a degree in Computer Science and Engineering (CSE), specializing in Artificial Intelligence and Data Science.
 I'm passionate about applying AI and data-driven techniques to solve real-world problems.
-Currently, I'm exploring opportunities in generative AI, NLP, and machine learning, while honing my skills through various full stack projects and contributions.
+Currently, I'm exploring opportunities in AI, NLP, and Machine Learning, while honing my skills through various full stack projects and contributions.

 ## Other Common Github Profile Sections